 Mr. Cho graduated with a J.D. from Harvard Law School and a B.A.
 From Cornell University (with distinction).

-Douglas Brewer is a Vice President at Morning Calm Management with oversight responsibility of property and construction management across the firm’s retail and office portfolio.
+Douglas Brewer is a Managing Director at Morning Calm Management with oversight responsibility of property and construction management across the firm’s industrial, multifamily and office portfolio.
 He previously was the Executive Vice President of Operations for a privately held real estate investment and management company, where he handled all aspects of property management and construction.
 Prior to that position, Mr. Brewer was associated with Colonial Properties Trust, where he directed a 60 person property management staff and was responsible for its 6 million square foot Florida office and retail portfolio.
 At IPC US REIT, he oversaw a 4 million square foot portfolio in numerous markets and led the successful repositioning of numerous office properties.
 In addition, Mr. Brewer directed the leasing efforts for his portfolio in Houston, Wichita, Baltimore and St Petersburg.

 Mr. Brewer holds a B.S. in Business Management from the New York Institute of Technology.
 Mr. Brewer has served on the Board of Directors of BOMA – Tampa Bay for six years and was named Property Manager of the Year in 2000 and 2001.
 Mr. Brewer has received the CCIM, CPM and RPA designations.

-Steve Filosa is a Vice President of Morning Calm Management where he currently oversees all accounting and finance functions.
+Steve Filosa is a Managing Director of Morning Calm Management where he currently oversees all accounting and finance functions.
 He previously was the Executive Vice President of Accounting for a privately held real estate investment and management company for eight years, where he handled all aspects of financial accounting, reporting and tax preparation.
 Prior to that position, Mr. Filosa was a Director of Development Accounting at The Cordish Companies, where he worked on the $700 million Seminole Hard Rock Hotel and Casino development in Tampa and Hollywood.
 He was also a Project Controller at the Related Companies, a leading real estate investment and development firm, where he was involved in the development of City Place in downtown West Palm Beach, a $300 million mixed-used project.

 Mr. Filosa graduated from Virginia Commonwealth University with a Bachelor’s degree in accounting and is a Certified Public Accountant.